NYPL/engineering-general/standards/technical-approach.md

 ### Changes After Approval

 During the implementation phase, it is possible that the approved approach is deemed insufficient and the technical team pivots to a different solution.
 In this case, it is important to update the original TAD in the "Changelog" section at the bottom of the document.
-Including a changelog with a record of why something didn’t work the way we expected provides helpful context to new and exisitng team members.
-You should also tell your Tech Lead/Architect/Manager about these updates, so that any updates are also communicated up the chain if necessary.
+Including a changelog with a record of why something didn’t work the way we expected provides helpful context to new and existing team members.
+You should also tell your Tech Lead/Architect/Manager about these updates so they can be communicated up the chain if necessary.

 ## TAD Examples